Ankit-kumar-7696/Data-Analysis-of-job-portals/README.md

 # Data-Analysis-of-job-portals

-in this project, I Analyze the raw data of government job portal application and Convert it into understandable in summary Table format.
+In this project, I Analyze the raw data of government job portal application and Convert it into understandable in summary Table format.